Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 In life, Patrina Velikovna was a dusk elf who, having learned a great deal about the black arts, was nearly a match for Strahd's powers.
 She felt a great bond with him and asked to solemnize that bond in a dark marriage.
 Drawn to her knowledge and power, Strahd consented, but before he could drain all life from Patrina, her own people stoned her to death in an act of mercy to thwart Strahd's plans.
 Strahd demanded, and got, Patrina's body.
 She then became the banshee trapped here.

 . ·ReducingthebansheetoOhitpointscausesittodis­ corporate.
 Patrina's spirit can: 't rest, howevtr, until she is formally wed to Strahd;· the.banshee re-forms iri her crypt 24 J;tpurs later.
 Casting; ha1Joi1i'�1>ell on.the_cr,ypt prevents the:baqshee fromreturning·for.as long:as the.

-'spel)Ja�ts.. ' '- . ' .
-CHAPTER 4 I CASTLE RAVENLOFT

-The bones in the niches belong to Elsa's nine consorts.
-There is nothing of value here.